-36See Memorandum of Facts and Law in Support of Petitioning Creditor's Counsel Fees in Support of Receiver's
+36See Memorandum of Facts and Law in Support of Petitioning Creditor's Counsel Fees in Support of Receiver's Request for Instructions.

-Zimmerman petitioned this court as to whether he could use the rent receipts from the Fitchburg Property to pay Arnowitz and for approval of the plaintiff's invoice.
+use the rent receipts from the Fitchburg Property to pay Arnowitz and for approval of the plaintiff's invoice.
 37 Arnowitz claimed in his memorandum that he was only "requesting payment of those fees that it generated which directly resulted in aiding the Receiver in locating, confirming and preserving assets that the Receiver currently has in his possession for the benefit of all the creditors of the estate of HML."
 Arnowitz stated that he was not seeking payment for the "numerous hours" of consultation between himself, B&S and [28] the Receiver, but only "for the most direct and proximate efforts associated with the Receiver obtaining and preserving the current estate."
 Zimmerman's motion was unopposed and was allowed on October 19, 2004 (Kern, J.).